xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - Login fields on the SOSDirect page are cleared before credentials are inserted to avoid leftover text from previous sessions.
 - Texas SOS pages opened through File Along display the FENNEC sidebar with your current order summaries while the script steps through all fourteen filing screens automatically.
 - Console logs now show each File Along step for easier troubleshooting.
+- File Along retries each step for a few seconds to handle slow page loads.
 - Classic Mode now displays only the **SEARCH** button in the Gmail sidebar.
 - When Review Mode is enabled a **🩻 XRAY** button runs **SEARCH** and then **DNA** automatically.
 The **OPEN ORDER** button is hidden.
 The **SEARCH**, **DNA** and **XRAY** buttons now share one row.
 - CODA Search menu item queries the knowledge base using the Coda API.